Handle Unauthorized Error Responses

 });

-// Any HTTP 401 response should redirect the user to the Login page.
+// If a 401 response is detected, redirect the user to your Login Endpoint.

 const unauthorizedAccessInterceptor = (error: unknown) => {